hak8or/Embedded-Linux-System/at91sam9n12/readme.md

 # Atmel SAM9N12 Embedded Linux System

+### Getting started
+Right now, you have to manually find and download all the needed dependancies.
+A script will hopefully be written someday to automate downloading and patching all the files.

 Use the Atmel SAM9N12 [linux4sam](http://www.at91.com/linux4sam/bin/view/Linux4SAM/LegacySAM9N12Page) page for a general overview of the build process.

 ### Status